dado-prateek/vrp/README.md

  * requests

 ### How to use:
-* Login into site via browser and fill the `cookies/vrp-cookies.json` file with cookies data.
+* Login into site via browser and fill the `cookies.json` file with your cookies data.
 * Create destination directory:
 ```
 cd vrp